-Of noble lineage, with a path open to a life of ease and privilege, Bruno chose the better path, early on dedicating himself to God, realizing the need for deep sanctity in the brutal 11th century, where force, violence and intrigue were too often the order of the day, as the so-called ‘Dark Ages’ gave way to the early ‘Middle Ages’, under the influence of the Church and her saints.
+Of noble lineage, with a path open to a life of ease and privilege, Bruno chose the better path, early on dedicating himself to God, realizing the need for deep sanctity in the brutal 11th century, where force, violence and intrigue were too often the order of the day, as the so-called ‘Dark Ages’ gave way to the more structured ‘Middle Ages’, under the influence of the Church and her saints.

 Behind the reforms that would restore order to society were those hidden consecrated souls, monks and nuns who prayed and worked, away from the tumult of the ‘world’, known only to God.
-It was these that Bruno longed to join, first trying his vocation with Robert, at Molesmes in southern France, whose group would grow into the Cistercians under Bernard at Clairvaux.
+It was these that Bruno longed to join, first trying his vocation with Robert, at Molesmes in southern France, whose group would grow into the Cistercians under the direction of their abbot, Saint Bernard at Clairvaux.

-But Bruno realized this was not to be his vocation, and his companions desired even greater solitude and silence, eventually being given land nestled in the French Alps in the region of Chartreuse, after which their Order would be named.
-They began a life as hermits, focused on prayer, work, in silence, in community, a life for which they should be grateful, as Bruno writes in a letter to his brethren:
+But Bruno realized this was not to be his vocation, as he and his companions desired even greater solitude and silence.
+Eventually, they were given land nestled in the French Alps in the region of Chartreuse, after which their Order would be named.
+They began a life as hermits, focused on prayer and work, in silence and in community, a life for which they should be grateful, as Bruno writes in a letter to his brethren:

 Therefore rejoice my dearest brothers, because you are so blessed and because of the bountiful hand of God’s grace upon you.
 Rejoice, because you have escaped the various dangers and shipwrecks of the stormy world.
 Rejoice, because you have reached the quiet and safe anchorage of a secret harbor.

-The Carthusian life was recounted in a documentary a decade or so ago, Into Great Silence, and they also play a part in Robert Cardinal Sarah’s recent meditations silence in his book, aptly called the Power of Silence, which he wrote in the very Grand Chartreuse, which still stand and flourishes, as founded by Saint Bruno a millennium ago.
+The Carthusian life was recounted in a 2005 documentary, Into Great Silence, and they also play a part in Robert Cardinal Sarah’s meditations silence in his book, aptly called the Power of Silence, which he wrote in that same Grand Chartreuse, which still stand and flourishes, much as it did when founded by Saint Bruno a millennium ago.